agentmodels/agentmodels.org/chapters/3-agents-as-programs.md

 The noise parameter $$\alpha$$ modulates between random choice $$(\alpha=0)$$ and the perfect maximization $$(\alpha = \infty)$$ of the `maxEUAgent`.

 Since rational agents will *always* take the best action, why consider softmax agents?
 If the task is to provide normative advice on how to solve a one-shot decision problem, then "hard" maximization is the way to go.
 An important goal for this tutorial is to infer the preferences and beliefs of agents from their choices.
 These agents might not always choose the normatively optimal actions.
-The softmax agent provides a computationally simple, analytically tractable model of suboptimal choice.
+The softmax agent provides a computationally simple, analytically tractable model of suboptimal choice[^softmax].
 This model has been tested empirically on human action selection refp:luce2005individual.
 Moreover, it has been used extensively in Inverse Reinforcement Learning as a model of human errors refp:kim2014inverse, refp:zheng2014robust.
 For for this reason, we employ the softmax model throughout this tutorial.
 When modeling an agent assumed to be optimal, the noise parameter $$\alpha$$ can be set to a large value. <!-- [TODO: Alternatively, agent could output erp.MAP().val instead of erp.] -->

+[^softmax]: A softmax agent's choice of action is a differentiable function of their utilities.
+This differentiability makes possible certain techniques for inferring utilities from choices.

 ### Moving to complex decision problems